HugCls/GHRM/README.md

 # GHRM

-2023-10-18: "You are now, and you do become, what you think about." - Earl Nightingale
+2023-10-19: "If you don't know where you're going, you will probably end up somewhere else." - Laurence J. Peter